KDE/documentation-develop-kde-org/content/docs/configuration/kconfig_xt.md

 </kcfg>
 ```

+The first entry, `SplitterSizes`, will store the sizes of the
+application's QSplitter widgets.
+The second entry, `Width`, will store the width of the
+main window.
+The last entry, `Platform`, will store the last operating system used, this
+is an enum, and the value can be either Linux, FreeBSD or Windows.

 The individual entries must have at least a name or a key attribute.
 The key is used
 as the key in the config file.
 The name is used to create accessor and modifier
 functions.
 If `key` is not given, the name is used as the key in the config file.
 If `key` is
 given, but not `name`, the name is constructed by removing all spaces from the `key`.

-An entry must also have a type.
+All entries have a type.
 The supported basic types are: `String`, `Url`,
 `StringList`, `Font`, `Rect`, `Size`, `Color`, `Point`, `Int`, `UInt`, `Bool`, `Double`,
 `DateTime`, `Int64`, `UInt64` and `Password`.
 Besides those basic types the following
 special types are supported: